Adult & Returning Student Admission

 9. Review the Academic Calendar

-Take note of important dates such as the first day of class, add/drop deadlines, and upcoming college closures.
+Review the academic calendar and take note of important dates such as the first day of class, add/drop deadlines, and upcoming college closures.

 10. Buy textbooks

-If you wish to visit the bookstore in person, it is located on the first floor of the Student Center.
-For hours or other inquiries, please go to the bookstore web page or call (845) 575-3260.
+If you wish to visit the Bookstore in person, it is located on the first floor of the Student Center.
+For hours or other inquiries, please go to the Bookstore web page or call (845) 575-3260.

 11. Attend New Student Orientation